pdm-project/pdm/CONTRIBUTING.md

 ### News fragments

 When you make changes such as fixing a bug or adding a feature, you must add a news fragment describing your change.
-News fragments are placed in the `news/` directory, and should be named according to this
+News fragments are placed in the `news/` directory, and should be named according to this pattern: `<issue_num>.<issue_type>.md` (e.g., `566.bugfix.md`).

+#### Issue Types

+- `feature`: Features and improvements
+- `bugfix`: Bug fixes
+- `refactor`: Code restructures
+- `doc`: Added or improved documentation
+- `dep`: Changes to dependencies
+- `removal`: Removals or deprecations in the API
+- `misc`: Miscellaneous changes that don't fit any of the other categories

-pattern: `<issue_num>.<issue_type>.md` (e.g., `566.bugfix.md`).
-The contents of the file should be a single sentence in the imperative mood that describes your changes. (e.g., `Deduplicate the plugins list.` ) See entries in the [change log](/changelog) for more examples.
+The contents of the file should be a single sentence in the imperative mood that describes your changes. (e.g., `Deduplicate the plugins list.` ) See entries in the [Change Log](/changelog) for more examples.

 ### Preview the documentation